4 min

 Creating a well-structured ontology is a powerful way to manage complex data, making it accessible, understandable, and usable.
-This guide covers the essentials of ontology development, walks you through the process, and explores the industries that benefit from it.
+This guide covers the essentials of ontology development, walks you through the manual creation process, and explores the industries that benefit from it.

 What is Ontology Development?